xlab-uiuc/acto/README.md

 We are actively working on simplifying the process to make it more user-friendly.

 ## Demo
-To show Acto's bug finding capability, we reproduce one of the previous bugs Acto found automatically.
+To show Acto's bug-finding capability, we reproduce one of the previous bugs Acto found automatically.

 First, run `make` to build Acto's shared objects:
 ```sh